-Rosa Parks was born in Alabama to a Negro family in 1913.
-The girl was educated at a rural school, then transferred to an institution for girls in Montgomery.
-However, she could not finish it – Rosa had health problems and household duties: she looked after her sick grandmother and mother.
-Raised by her farm.
+Rosa Parks was born in Alabama to a Negro family in 1913 and was educated at a rural school before transferring to an institution for girls in Montgomery.
+Unfortunately, she was unable to complete her studies there due to health issues and having to care for her sick grandmother and mother.

-The story began in 1955: Rose refused to give up her seat to a white man on a bus.
-Places were divided into 2 types: for African Americans and white people.
-Interestingly, the girl took “her” place.
-The driver, observing that the white man was standing in the aisle, ordered Rosa to get up, but she did not.
-Subsequently, she was arrested, and the situation spread through the news feeds.
+The story of Rosa Parks began in 1955 when she refused to give up her seat on a bus to a white man.
+Seats on the bus were divided into two types – one for African Americans and one for white people – and Rosa took ‘her’ seat.
+When the bus driver noticed the white man standing in the aisle, he ordered her to get up but she refused.
+Subsequently, she was arrested and news of the situation quickly spread.

-Rosa’s arrest called America’s racist laws into question.
-Strikes began on the streets – blacks refused to travel by transport.
-People walked dozens of miles, but saw no other solution.
-The idea spread to other states as well.
-The black rights movement grew progressively, with famous figures joining it.
-As a result, the court overturned segregation laws.
-In 2000, National Day was celebrated for the first time by decision of the California State Legislature.
+Rosa’s arrest called America’s racist laws into question and strikes began on the streets.
+People marched for miles in protest of the oppressive system and the idea spread to other states.
+The black rights movement grew progressively with many famous figures joining the cause.
+This eventually resulted in the court overturning the segregation laws.
+In 2000, National Rosa Parks Day was celebrated for the first time by decision of the California State Legislature.

-- Rosa Parks is buried under the dome of the US Congress building – this is the first and only black girl buried in this place of honor;
+- Rosa Parks is buried under the dome of the US Congress building – the first and only black woman to be buried in this place of honour.

-- according to statistics, a black teenager is more at risk of being shot by the American police than a white one;
+- According to statistics, a black teenager is more at risk of being shot by American police than a white one.

 - Unfortunately, discrimination in one way or another has not yet been eradicated.

 Read Rosa Parks’ autobiography, ‘Rosa Parks: My Story’, which describes the events before her situation on the bus.
 Join the rights movement and learn how to help the community.
 Share quotes from Rosa Parks on social media to help spread awareness of her story and the injustice she faced.